mddazure/azure-vwan-microhack/README.md

 ### :point_right: Hub routes
 Navigate to the blade for the microhack-we-hub in your Virtual WAN and select Routing under Connectivity.
 Notice there are two Route tables present now: Default and None.

-Click on Effective Routes at the top of the page.
+Click on Effective Routes.
 In the drop downs on the next page, select Route Table and Default respectively.
 This brings up the Default route table.

 :exclamation: Note that routes for the prefixes of both connected VNETs are present, pointing to the respective VNET connections.